-Get a wristwatch that beeps on the hour every hour and acknowledge God for a minute each hour.
+Get a wristwatch that beeps every hour, and acknowledge God for a minute each hour.

 "My Way Is Not Working!"

 "No!" he shouted, smashing his fist on the kitchen bar, eyes glaring.
 "I'm right, and you know I'm right!
 There's no way I'm wrong!
 I know what I'm doing...now be quiet and leave me alone!"